 The excitement I felt working every day was matched by the sense of fulfillment that I was doing something that benefited science.
 And the more I told others about my adventures, the more I heard how many people had a lifelong dream of going on a dig.

-As a citizen scientist, you can have fun andnmake a difference too
+As a citizen scientist, you can have fun and make a difference

-By joining a dig, you not only help scientists with the actual excavation work, but almost 100% of your fees fund the important work being done by these researchers now and into the future (minus thehard costs for room and board, of course).
+By joining a dig, you not only help scientists with the actual excavation work, but your dig fees fund the important work being done by these researchers now and into the future.

 How we want to influence